ShivamAnalyst/Hr-Attrition-Dashboard/README.md

 # Hr-Attrition-Dashboard
+## Project Summary
-Developed an interactive Power BI HR Attrition Dashboard to analyze employee turnover across departments, job roles, salary bands, demographics, business travel, and overtime.
-Analyzed 1,470 employees and 237 exits, identifying high-attrition segments and key workforce patterns to support employee retention and data-driven workforce planning.
+Performed end-to-end HR attrition analysis using Power BI to identify employee turnover patterns, high-risk workforce segments, and key factors associated with employee attrition.
+Analyzed 1,470 employees and 237 employee exits, resulting in an overall attrition rate of 16.1%, and built an interactive dashboard to support data-driven employee retention and workforce planning decisions.